-3GPP management system introduce Service-Based Management Architecture in 5G which has improved system flexibility to adapt to different types of deployment scenarios.
+3GPP management system introduces Service-Based Management Architecture in 5G which has improved system flexibility to adapt to different types of deployment scenarios.
 In SBMA, MnS producer and MnS consumer are two fundamental entities as defined in TS 28.533 [2].
-According to definitions in and TS 28.537 [4] and TS 32.101 [20], figure 1 shows the discovery mechanism of MnS.
+According to definitions in and TS 28.537 [4] and TS 32.101 [20], figure 5.7.1-1 shows the discovery mechanism of MnS.
 MnS producer registers service to MnS registry.
 MnS consumer retrieves service from MnS registry.
 Then MnS consumer invokes service from MnS producer.